 Luffa with Egg Stir Fry

-This vegetarian-friendly recipe is a staple in Chinese home cooking.
+This vegetarian-friendly recipe is a staple in Chinese home cooking and represents classic egg and luffa combinations.
 The silky scrambled eggs coat the luffa, creating a comforting, protein-rich dish that's perfect with steamed rice.

 Ingredients: